 Sonya Sophia’s Story

-Sonya Sophia is a master Emotional Freedom Technique (EFT) trainer and the founder of The Sophia School of Living Arts and the World Tapping Circle.
-Sonya has led packed workshops, retreats, and Advanced EFT Practitioner trainings in England, France, Italy, Holland, Germany, Canada and all across the US.
+Sonya Sophia is a master Emotional Freedom Techniques (EFT) trainer and the founder of The Sophia School of Living Arts and The World Tapping Circle.
+Sonya has led packed workshops, retreats, and Advanced EFT Practitioner Trainings in England, France, Italy, Holland, Germany, Canada, and all across the US.

 With 28 years of experience in the healing arts, Sonya Sophia has devoted her life to empowering people.
-She guides her EFT students in rapidly healing unresolved issues and clearing generations of conditioning from mind and body through a positive, potent and visceral experience of real-time transformation.
-Bringing wisdom, unconditional love, laughter and life-changing release to people around the globe, Sonya Sophia continues her mission to support the healing of humanity.
+She guides her EFT students to rapidly heal unresolved issues and clear generations of conditioning from mind and body through a positive, potent, and visceral experience of real-time transformation.
+Bringing wisdom, unconditional love, laughter, and life-changing release to people around the globe, Sonya Sophia continues her mission to support the healing of humanity.